Advanced search

 Protein restriction and arginine supplementation may be indicated in case of low protein tolerance.

-This medicinal product contains up to 3 mg sodium per dose, equivalent to 0.15 % of the WHO recommended maximum daily intake for sodium.
+This medicinal product contains up to 3 mg sodium per tablet, equivalent to 0.15 % of the WHO recommended maximum daily intake for sodium.

 The maximum daily dose of this product is equivalent to 20% of the WHO recommended maximum daily intake for sodium.